From Adam to Abraham: The Latest on the Genesis 5 and 11 Project

 FATA presently contains about 400 pages in standard MS Word format and will likely consist of eleven chapters in its final form.
 The footnotes and bibliography presently exceed 750 sources (WHEW!).
 The Lord has provided me with an editing assistant, Ryan Post of Maranatha Baptist University.
 Ryan is serving the ABR ministry as an intern.
 He is doing an excellent job and saving me many hours of precious time.
 I am most grateful for him!

-We have established August 1, 2021 as the deadline for submitting the complete FATA manuscript to the book publisher.
-After submission, the manuscript will undergo editorial review.
+After submission of the complete FATA manuscript to the book publisher, it will undergo editorial review.
 The editorial process will almost certainly take several months.
 Please pray for me as I continue to edit and re-edit the chapters.

 I would like to personally ask for your continued prayers and support of this important project.
 If you feel so inclined, please send a gift to ABR, which will help fund this research.
 Please designate your gift by typing “Gen 5/11 Project” in the COMMENTS box.
 This will be especially helpful as we move towards publishing From Adam to Abraham, which will require numerous expenses and extensive labor to prepare for publication.